 North House Folk School

 A cluster of five colorful buildings along the scenic Lake Superior harbor of Grand Marais make up the campus of the North House Folk School.
 Founded in 1997, this nonprofit endeavor, based on traditional community folk schools common in Scandinavian countries, teaches northern crafts and ecology.
-Its ambitious, eclectic program includes almost 150 courses offered this spring and summer, with more during the fall and winter.
-Most courses are one to four days, generally over a weekend, and range in cost from $100-$400 plus materials, although the boat building courses are more expensive.
+Its ambitious, eclectic program includes almost 150 courses in spring and summer, with more during the fall and winter.
+Most courses are one to four days, generally over a weekend, and range in cost from $150-$400 plus materials, although the boat building courses are longer and cost more.

 The school draws about 1,400 students a year, with most coming from outside of the area.
 One of the major draws is the lake itself.
 "The true inspiration is where we're located," says Scott Pollock, of North House.
 The scenic village of Grand Marais and Lake Superior itself make a retreat-like setting for North House.

 But the learning experience itself draws those who enjoy making things by hand and jump at the chance to hone their skills or try something new.
 The course program offers an incredible array of workshops focusing on crafts of traditional northern cultures, from Inuit to Scandinavian.
 There are workshops in basketry, birding, canoe building, fly casting, furniture building, jewelry, knitting and other fiber arts, photography, sailing, woodcarving and much more.
-They range from stuffing your own sausage to building an Inuit kayak.
+They range from stuffing your own sausage to building a birch bark canoe.

 "We re-engage people in creating their own food, clothing and transportation," explains Scott.
 The key is the instructors, many from the region and others from as far away as Alaska and Sweden, and their personal interaction with the students.
 The teachers "court them into a successful learning journey," says Scott.
 "It's total magic."